Minneapolis/St. Paul: A Train Lover’s Destination

 240 Summit Avenue, St. Paul, MN 55102

-This museum will be of more historical interest to older kids and adults as the mansion home of the creator of the Great Northern Railway, James J. Hill.
+This National Historic Landmark will be of more historical interest to older kids and adults as the mansion home of the creator of the Great Northern Railway, James J. Hill.
 Get an idea of the great wealth that the railroads created for a their builders.

 Minnesota History Center